spring-projects/spring-data-couchbase/README.md

 ### Spring Data Repositories

-To simplify the creation of data repositories Spring Data COUCHBASE provides a generic repository programming model.
+To simplify the creation of data repositories Spring Data Couchbase provides a generic repository programming model.
 It will automatically create a repository proxy for you that adds implementations of finder methods you specify on an interface.